mobilephone724/hugoBlog/content/database/pg_xact/slru/clog.md

 During the process of generating a new `xid`, we make sure that the slru page exists.
 * If it's the first xid of the page, we allocate a new page in clog buffer.
+  * Also generate a WAL to record the birth of the page.
 * If not, the page must exist in memory or flushed into disk.
 So it's for slru layer to manage such situation.